hyurl/asrpc/README.md

 ## Error Handle

-If any error occurred on the server side, the error will be send back to the client, and it will be just like the error the occurred on the client side, you will not tell any difference between them, so just focus on your design as usual.
+If any error occurred on the server side in a service, the error will be send back to the client, and it will be just like the error the occurred on the client side, you will not tell any difference between them, so just focus on your design as usual.

+But not all errors can't be caught, like an error occurred inside the socket itself, these errors can be handled using method `onError()`.

 ## Warning

-Although this package will try to bring the most familiar experience for you code to use as RPC service as used ordinarily.
-BUT, due to the program runs in different, so as the instance.
-The reason why you can access methods on the client but fetch results from the server is that this package wrapped your client service in a `Proxy` constructor, and when you call a method, the operation will be send to the server and call the instance on the server.
-But only the methods can do this, that means if you try to access other properties, you will get the value in the client service, instead of the one on the service.
+Although this package will try to bring the most familiar experience for your code to use as RPC service as used ordinarily.
+BUT, due to the program runs in different processes, so as instances.
+The reason why you can access methods on the client but fetch results from the server is that this package wrapped your client service in a `Proxy` constructor, and when you call a method, the operation will be delivered to the server and call the version on the server.
+But only the methods can do this, that means if you try to access other properties, you will get the value in the local service, instead of the one on the server.

 So it's recommended the properties, except constants or `readonly` properties, should be set private or protected, since they should only be accessed inside